foundation-model-stack/bamba/blog/Announcing Bamba.md

 ## Evaluations

-We divide our evaluations into three parts: first, we compare with SoTA transformer models, second we compare with transformer models with similar token budget, and finally, we compare with other Mamba variants.
+We divide our evaluations into three parts: first, we compare with SoTA transformer models of similar size, second, we compare with transformer models with similar token budget, and finally, we compare with other Mamba variants.

 ### Evaluation setup
 We rerun all the benchmarks following the setup and scripts [here](https://github.com/foundation-model-stack/bamba/blob/main/evaluation/README.md) for all models except the NVIDIA Mamba2 Hybrid model.
 We could not run benchmarking for NVIDIA Mamba2 Hybrid model as the model weights are not in Hugging Face transformers compatible format.
 Therefore, we report the numbers from the original paper.
-For the v2 leaderboard results, we perform [normalization](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/normalization) and report the normalized results.
+For tasks used in the [Huggingface v2 leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/), we perform the recommended [normalization](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/normalization) and report the normalized results.

 ### TL;DR
 Bamba-9B demonstrates the competitive performance of hybrid Mamba models compared to transformer models.
 While it has gaps in math benchmarks and MMLU scores, excluding these benchmarks places its average performance nearly on par with Meta Llama 3.1 8B (48.01 vs. 48.22).
 These gaps can be addressed by (a) extending pretraining with more tokens (MMLU scores steadily improved during training), and (b) incorporating high-quality math data in the pretraining/annealing phases.
 Future plans include using updated datasets like Olmo2 mix and annealing with benchmark-aligned mixes such as Dolmino mix.